 Christ said, "Love your enemies and pray for those who despitefully use you and persecute you." : Matthew 5:43-45.
 He said we should forgive not once but seventy times seven times: Matthew 18:22.
 I have always been willing to admit when I have been in the wrong and to forgive those who have wronged me.
 If my wife and I had a disagreement about something, we might lay there in bed feeling upset but usually one or the other of us would say something to break the ice and then we would talk about it and kiss and make up before we went to sleep.

 Four weeks before my baptism, I not the least bit interested in the Church.
 Then my wife informed me that my adopted daughter wanted to go back to the Church and that she too really wanted to be back in the Church.
 So I had to find out what the big deal was.
 After reading a book about the Church, I too was ready to join.
 A few minutes after making a firm decision with my wife that I was going to join the Church, I received a long distance phone call from someone I hadn't heard from in a year, who began berating me almost immediately, saying "You call yourself a Christian, you're nothing but a hypocrite."
-I was reminded of CS Lewis' THE SCREWTAPE LETTERS and could almost hear Screwtape saying, "Wormwood, you better get on Ben's case immediately.
-You're about to lose him."
 I got other phone calls and chance encounters over the next several weeks that gave me the impression of all Hell breaking loose over the fact that I was about to join the Church.
-On the other hand, on the way back from a business trip, I found myself seated between two Mormons, one about to serve a mission, the other being the brother of a guy I worked with.
-Both were ready to cheer me on when I told them of my plan to be baptized.
 A week before my baptism, one of my best friends called me collect really depressed because he had just lost his job and had been ripped off by the latest in a series of roommates.
-At one point in the conversation, I told him that perhaps part of his problem was that he had very definite ideas about how people should behave towards each other but that he didn't associate with anyone who believed that way.
-For example, he was Jewish but hadn't attended synagogue in many years.
+At one point in the conversation, I suggested that perhaps part of his problem was that as a Jew, he had very definite ideas about how people should behave towards each other but he didn't attend synagogue or associate with anyone of like beliefs.
 He retorted, "Oh Ben, you're so naive, it's all the fault of living in Utah around all those damned Mormons."
 I told him I had just decided to become one and it was like I'd pushed a button and he started blathering away about every bad thing he'd ever hear about the Church.
-He said, "I've been trying to wean you way from this Christian BS for the last 10 years."
-Towards the end of the conversation, he said, "You know what your problem is, you see things in black and white while I like to remain in the gray areas of life!"
-I walked into the office of one of my co-workers and told him that I'd decided to join the Church.
-Without missing a beat, he asked me, "What took you so long?"
-Shortly after that, I asked him to baptize me and he said he would be honored.
-My baptism was very well attended.
-Many of my neighbors and co-workers came out of the woodwork to welcome me into the Church but I had never once felt any pressure to join before that time.
-We had a party over at my house afterwards and I felt tremendous love from the many people that attended.
+Towards the end of the conversation, he said, "You know what your problem is Ben?
+You see things in black and white while I like to remain in the gray areas of life!".
+I thought that was a really odd thing to say.
+I walked into the office of one of my co-workers and told him I was joining the Church.
+Without missing a beat, he asked, "What took you so long?"
+I asked him to baptize me.
+My baptism was well attended.
+Many of my coworkers and neighbors came out of the woodwork to welcome me.

 In the parable of the Sheep and the Goats, Matthew 25:31-46, Jesus talks very plainly about how we should help our fellow man: He said, "I was naked and you clothed me, hungry and you fed me, ... and inasmuch as you did this to the least of my brethren you did it unto me."
 My parents were always very dedicated to doing good for other people and I have found many opportunities to do likewise.
 In the parable of the Good Samaritan, Luke 10:30-37, and several other incidents: Luke 17:11-18, John 4:5-42, Jesus holds up Samaritans as examples of those who did the right thing when the occasion demanded it.
 Samaritans were despised for being a mixture of Israelite and pagan peoples.
 In other words, they didn't believe the "correct" things but still did that which was right in the sight of God.
 I point this out to people who don't think Mormons have the "correct" beliefs yet acknowledge that Mormons seem to be doing the right things.
 I also think that this gives great hope of salvation to good people who lived and died in non-Christian cultures.
 People should not assume that just because they belong to the "right" religion, they are automatically going to Heaven while those that don't are going to Hell.
 In John 7:17, Jesus says, "If any man will do his will, he shall know of the doctrine, whether it be of God, or whether I speak of myself."
 This strongly suggests to me that it is by trying to do God's will, particularly when we are trying to fulfill our callings in the Church, that we come to know Him, not merely by professing a belief.